For Property Owners

 Broad demand does not guarantee strong owner income

-Bradenton pool homes can stay busy enough to hide soft pricing, channel drag, and operational slippage.
+Bradenton pool homes can stay busy enough to hide soft pricing, expensive booking channels, and operational slippage.

-Average effective host-fee drag inside the current Seascape operating set.
+Average effective host-fee cost inside the current Seascape operating set.

 Approximate payment-processing cost when a booking shifts off marketplace commissions.